 The spouse and unmarried children (under 21 years of age) of the student or scholar coming to Harvard are eligible for "dependent" visa status.
-When first coming to the United States, a dependent may be asked for evidence of the relationship to the Harvard student or scholar (such as marriage certificate and/or birth certificate).
-In addition, it is often necessary for the family to show that they have additional financial resources to support themselves while living in the U.S. For a basic description of the different dependent visas, click the appropriate visa type below.
+To obtain dependent visa status, the international student or scholar must request a dependent visa document from the Harvard International Office.
+It is often necessary for the family to show that they have additional financial resources to support themselves while living in the U.S. For a basic description of the different dependent visas, click the appropriate visa type below.

 |H Temporary Worker